-This Habitats Regulations Assessment 'screening' and subsequent 'appropriate assessment' provide a high-level assessment of the draft New Forest National Park Partnership's Plan's 'agendas for action'.
+This Habitats Regulations Assessment 'screening' and subsequent 'appropriate assessment' provide a high-level assessment of the New Forest National Park Partnership's Plan's priorites.
 It is recognised that the Partnership Plan itself does not authorise or permit development, proposals or projects; and that site-specific proposals would most likely be the subject of an assessment at an appropriate point in the consenting process if there is a risk that they may impact on site integrity.
-However, by identifying potential impact pathways and ways to avoid or mitigate harmful effects early in the decision-making process, nature recovery can be aided and statutory duties addressed in a timely fashion which allows resources to be targeted at more feasible solutions to objectives
+However, by identifying potential impact pathways and ways to avoid or mitigate harmful effects early in the decision-making process, nature recovery can be aided and statutory duties addressed in a timely fashion which allows resources to be targeted at more feasible solutions.

 Given the wealth of nature conservation designations in the New Forest National Park and surrounding area, a high-level assessment is considered a proportionate response.
-This assessment has considered the most up to date information on potential impact pathways on the designated sites and is also consistent with legal case law on the Habitats Regulations Assessment process.
+This assessment has considered the most up-to-date information on potential impact pathways on the designated sites and is also consistent with legal case law on the Habitats Regulations Assessment process.

-The initial screening assessment - Section 3 of this report - was able to screen out potential impacts from the majority of the draft Partnership Plan agendas for action on the majority of designated sites in and around the New Forest.
-This is by virtue of the lack of clear potential impact pathways and/or the fact that the agendas for action are likely to result in positive impacts on the integrity of the designated sites.
+The initial screening assessment - Section 3 of this report - was able to screen out potential impacts from the majority of the Partnership Plan priorities on most of the designated sites in and around the New Forest.
+This is by virtue of the lack of clear potential impact pathways and/or the fact that the priorities are likely to result in positive impacts on the integrity of the designated sites.
 For some matters and potential pathways (such as urban edge effects or air quality) no effects appear likely at this stage, but these issues would need to be considered at the detailed project planning stage.

 As highlighted in sections 3 and 4 of this report, it was not possible to screen out all potential impacts on the designated sites prior to mitigation.
-Therefore for a number of designated sites it was necessary to review potential impact pathways through a proportionate 'appropriate assessment'.
-This is set out in Section 5 of this report and it is at this stage of the process that any available mitigation can be factored in.
+Therefore, for a number of designated sites it was necessary to review potential impact pathways through a proportionate 'appropriate assessment'.
+This is set out in Section 5 of this report, and it is at this stage of the process that any available mitigation can be factored in.
 The main conclusions of this appropriate assessment are summarised below.